Build multiplayer games with Asobi

 Why Asobi?

-Write game logic in Lua (fast iteration, what game devs already know) or Erlang (behaviour-level control, maximum perf).
-Both run on the BEAM, giving you:
+You write game logic in Lua - fast iteration, what game devs already know - running on the BEAM, which gives you:

 - Restart-free hot reload.
 Deploy new code without disconnecting players.
 Works for both Lua bundles and Erlang beams.
 Nobody else on the market does this.